Partners in Depression

 - can experience significant stress and are at greater risk of developing mental health problems themselves

 - value opportunities to connect with others in a similar situation can experience stigma

 - are interested in learning and strengthening coping and self-care strategies to enhance their capacity to support the person in their life with depression

 - are reluctant to prioritise their own needs alongside or equal to those they care for, and almost always presume that their needs do not justify intervention.

-Partners in Depression not only changes the lives of those who take part in the program, it also enriches the lives of those who work on the program and those who deliver it.
+Partners in Depression not only changed the lives of those who take part in the program, it also enriched the lives of those who worked on the program and those who delivered it.

 Kim - Carer case study